Richmond, Sir William Blake

 Photo: Peter Hildebrand

-Sir William Blake Richmond KCB, RA (1842-1921) was an English portrait painter, sculptor and a designer of stained glass and mosaic.
-He is best known for his portrait work and decorative mosaics in St Paul’s Cathedral in London.
+Sir William Blake Richmond was an English portrait painter, sculptor and designer of stained glass and mosaic.
+He was the son of George Richmond, friend and admirer of William Blake, after whom he is named.